 In his famous marshmallow experiment, Walter Mischel studied delayed gratification with 4 year-olds.
 The children were given a marshmallow and were told that they could eat it now or wait until the experimenter came back 15 minutes later, in which case they would get another one.
-Some kids were unable to control their impulses, while others although struggling and closing their eyes to avoid temptation, were able to wait for their reward.
+Some kids were unable to control their impulses, while others, although struggling and closing their eyes to avoid temptation, were able to wait for their reward.

 Memory and emotion are anatomically linked, this is largely explained through evolutionary psychology.
 It is beneficial to remember something that is emotionally impacting.
 For example, babies recognize faces that caused them harm versus those that had a positive impact.
 They create an association and thus learn to avoid certain people and situations.
 If there is an inconsistency in this learning phase, they will likely fail to develop confidence and emotional security.
-Even if the child does not consciously remember a painful or fearful situation, his lower limbic system does store this emotion and the person associated with it.
+Even if the child does not consciously remember a painful or fearful situation, their lower limbic system does store this emotion and the person associated with it.

-Our social and emotional development are crucial and they impact our future success.
+Our social and emotional development is crucial and it impacts our future success.
 That’s why it is important to take a closer look into it and understand its bases, in order to take advantage of the possibility to harness this limbic molding with positive parenting.